top of page

 ocean surface samsara executive wellbeing wellness

-Managing Emotions in Leadership:
+Composure Under Pressure: Managing Emotions in Leadership

-Beginning March 2025, I will be available for talks.
+Beginning March 2025, Balrāj will be available for talks.

-If you would like to inquire about booking me for your event, please email [email protected] with your event details and objectives.
-We can then schedule a time to discuss if/how I might be able to help.
+In September 2024, Balrāj delivered a workshop-style talk to a group of 25-30 senior-level government bureaucrats at a provincial government ministry in Canada, entitled, “An Introduction to Mindfulness”.
+If you would like to inquire about booking Balrāj for your event, please email [email protected] with your event details and objectives.
+Balrāj can then schedule a time to discuss if/how he might be able to help.

 Whether we like it or not, our unwanted thoughts and painful emotions determine so much of our lives, but only because we avoid them.
 Avoiding our unwanted feelings and thoughts often involves avoiding people and situations that produce these feelings and thoughts, including the very people and situations that are an important part of pursuing our most meaningful projects and a meaningful life.
 And as this list of people and situations (that we feel compelled to avoid) grows, life becomes narrower and narrower, and we become more and more rigid.
 And by avoiding whatever triggers uncomfortable thoughts/emotions, we miss opportunities for growth.